rwalk/straw/README.md

 3. cd src/storming_search OR src/luwak_search depending on which flavor of search you want to build
 4. run `mvn package`
 5. run `./run_luwak_topology.sh`.
 This will start the local storm cluster with the Luwak topology.
-6. In a seperate terminal, start the webserver frontend by calling ./run.py from src/frontend
+6. In a separate terminal, start the webserver frontend by calling ./run.py from src/frontend
 7. Open a browser and point to the frontend UI.
 By default: [http://localhost:5000](http://localhost:5000)
 8. Enter a query that will likely generate lots of hits e.g. "Justin Bieber".
-Note: there are only 100k sampled tweeets included with the repo but there are utility scripts for collecting more.
+Note: there are only 100k sampled tweets included with the repo but there are utility scripts for collecting more.
 9. To start a simulated tweet stream, `cd util` and `./kafka_add_documents.sh`.

 ### Deploy to AWS
-#### Prequesites:
+#### Prerequisites:

 1. Install the aws cli: `sudo apt-get install awscli`
 2. Install Python boto3: `sudo pip3 install boto3`